chchen123/pytpc/doc/prelimsMac.rst

 c) Install the HDF5 Library
 ***************************

 The `HDF5 Library <https://support.hdfgroup.org/HDF5/>`__ (compiled with C++ support) is used for storing and managing raw experimental data.
-Brew most likely installed the hdf5 library as a dependency for armadillo, but just to be sure run the following command:
+Brew most likely installed the HDF5 Library as a dependency for armadillo, but run the following command to be sure:

 .. code-block:: shell